blog detail

 Photo by Mike Bird from Pexels

 A standard garden hose is another great option for cleaning out your gutters from the ground.
-Garden hose attachments–with a curved end–are widely available at your local hardware store.
+Garden hose attachments–with a curved end–are widely available at your local home improvement store.

-Pros: Garden hoses are convenient and readily available for most homeowners, and the water pressure flushes out leaves and debris effectively.
+Pros: Garden hoses are convenient and readily available for most homeowners, and the water pressure acts as a gutter flusher to remove debris effectively.

 4. Pressure Washer Method